 COVID-19 Information & Updates

-Annapolis Area Christian School campuses will remain closed through Sunday, April 26, to all faculty, staff, students, and visitors.
-Academic operations continue during this time through distance learning.
+Annapolis Area Christian School campuses will remain closed for the balance of the 2019-2020 school year to all faculty, staff, students, and visitors.
+Academic operations continue during this time through distance teaching and learning.
 There will be no co-curricular or extra-curricular school-sponsored activities, including all athletic games and practices during the closure.
-Additionally, we have canceled all rentals of our facilities through April 26.
+Additionally, we have canceled all rentals of our facilities through May 15.
 Frequently asked questions, tips for helping your student cope with anxiety about COVID-19, and all current and previous communications that pertain to COVID-19 and related changes to the AACS Eagle experience are conveniently located here.
 We invite you to check back often for the latest information and updates .

 - What is Coronavirus (COVID-19) and where can I find the most current information?